sergiomoreiraf/general-typescript/README.md

    - `"test": "jest"` to init test with jest.
    - `"build": "tsc"` to generate your js code.
    - `"watch": "tsc --watch"` to generate and watch for code changes.

+## How to run a .ts file

+If you need to run just one file, type:

+`npx ts-node <path to file.ts>`

+No need to previously generate Javascript files.